Skip to main content

 FP&A Tags

-If the last year has taught us anything, traditional financial planning and analysis approaches did not work (or at least proved suboptimal) when navigating through uncharted landscapes.
-The pandemic forced FP&A practitioners to reassess and adapt our approach to planning, forecasting, and bring to the forefront the importance of scenario planning.
+If the last year has taught us anything, traditional Financial Planning and Analysis(FP&A) approaches did not work (or at least proved suboptimal) when navigating through uncharted landscapes.
+The pandemic forced FP&A practitioners to reassess and adapt our approach to planning, and forecasting, and bring to the forefront the importance of scenario planning.

 fp&a

-A Rolling Forecast is a path that leads a company to better profitability and improved operating performance by assessing the current scenario rather than leaning on what were our believed assumptions 6 months ago during the Planning or Budgeting process.
-The aim is to inform decision-makers about future risks and opportunities based on reset of what is happening now.
-Rolling Forecasts are not tied to a fiscal period and planning horizons can straddle over multiple fiscal years or fiscal quarters.
+A Rolling Forecast is a path that leads a company to better profitability and improved operating performance by assessing the current scenario rather than leaning on what was our believed assumptions 6 months ago during the Planning or Budgeting process.
+The aim is to inform decision-makers about future risks and opportunities based on a reset of what is happening now.
+Rolling Forecasts are not tied to a fiscal period, and planning horizons can straddle over multiple fiscal years or fiscal quarters.

 1. Cultural and mindset shift